-The Karoq is available with a choice of two diesel and two petrol engines.
+The Karoq is available with a choice of three diesel and two petrol engines.
 An automatic gearbox is available across the range, but the 150hp 2.0-litre diesel is the only model available with four-wheel drive.

 If you often drive out of the city, the 150hp 1.5-litre petrol is the one to go for.
 It’ll let you overtake slower cars with ease and has enough extra power to pull the Karoq along when it’s fully loaded.
 It’ll return impressive real-world fuel economy of about 40mpg.

 To better that, you’ll have to choose a diesel model.
 You should consider the 150hp 2.0-litre diesel that’s a little bit smoother than the less-powerful 1.6-litre car and has effortless performance.
 In fact, it’s so good that the higher-powered 190hp version of the same 2.0-litre diesel isn’t necessary unless you regularly tow a trailer or caravan.

 The Skoda Karoq handles a variety of roads well.